ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 en <- max(end(BRCA1_txs)) + 1e3
 ```

-Some space are added at both ends so the plot won't tightly fit transcript but leave the room for transcript names at the left.
+Some space are added at both ends so the plot won't tightly fit all transcripts and leave some room for the transcript names.

 ```rout
 > c(thechr, st, en)